alesof/ROS2_exercises/EX4_params/README.md

-# Exercise 3 - Launcher
+# Exercise 4 - Parameters
-This exercise is to test Launcher files in ROS2.
-It uses the same publisher/subscriber nodes defined in exercise2.
+This exercise is to test Parameters in ROS2.

 ## Build and Run

 Build and source the package
 ```
-$ colcon build --symlink-install --packages-select ex3_launcher
+$ colcon build --symlink-install --packages-select ex4_params
 $ source install/setup.bash
 ```

-Launch a publisher and a subscriber using the launch file:
+Launch the node:

 ```
-$ ros2 launch ex3_launcher pub_sub_launch.py
+$ ros2 launch ex4_params ex4_launch.py
+```

+Behaviour:

+This node instantiates the following parameters and then logs them in the consolle using a callback.

+    ```
+    topic_num: 2
+    topic_nam: [test1, test2]
+    topic_typ: [std_msgs/msg/Int32, std_msgs/msg/String]
     ```